 Matsushita spoke at news briefing in Tokyo.

 Earlier, he said after his appointment in June that he would like to bolster staff at the Securities and Exchange Surveillance Commission.

 Shasky Calvery to Head U.S. Treasury’s Law Enforcement Unit

 The U.S. Treasury Department selected Jennifer Shasky Calvery as the new director of its Financial Crimes Enforcement Network, which maintains financial transaction data and analyzes information for law-enforcement purposes.

 The department said Shasky Calvery is expected to begin her new job in September and will replace director Jim Freis, who has led the network, known as FinCEN, for more than five years.
 The director of FinCEN is appointed by the department’s secretary and reports to the undersecretary for terrorism and financial intelligence.

 Shasky Calvery joins FinCEN from the Justice Department.

 JPMorgan Chase & Co.
-(JPM) picked former Exxon Mobil (XOM) CEO Lee Raymond to head an inquiry into the activities of Bruno Iksil, the trader known as the “London Whale,” the Wall Street Journal said, citing people familiar with the investigation, whom it didn’t identify.
+(JPM:US) picked former Exxon Mobil (XOM:US) CEO Lee Raymond to head an inquiry into the activities of Bruno Iksil, the trader known as the “London Whale,” the Wall Street Journal said, citing people familiar with the investigation, whom it didn’t identify.

-Raymond will be joined by real-estate developer Laban Jackson and William Weldon, a former CEO of Johnson & Johnson (JNJ) who is still the company’s chairman, the newspaper reported.
+Raymond will be joined by real-estate developer Laban Jackson and William Weldon, a former CEO of Johnson & Johnson (JNJ:US) who is still the company’s chairman, the newspaper reported.

 Raymond, a board member of JPMorgan, heads the bank’s remuneration committee.